-- i.
-The Staging area will be established at the nearest Airport, Rail head and Bus Terminal as an Information & Arrival Centre, which will be staffed by suitable personnel.
+1. The Staging area will be established at the nearest Airport, Rail head and Bus Terminal as an Information & Arrival Centre, which will be staffed by suitable personnel.
 These will be the key points for arrival and dispatch of relief materials and rescue workers.
 The incoming assets from outside the State will be clearly allotted and assigned to various disaster sites by these Centres.
-At these centres there will be provision for: - a) Storage: Storage facility at the arrival point (where material is categorised and if needed, packed for dispatch) will be established. - b) Briefing cell: This cell will give specific briefing for different types of field workers. - c) Donation management cell: At the arrival point, the donations (in kind) from other states and international agencies are packed and readied for further distribution. - ii.
-The services of Resident Commissioner of Tripura Bhawan will be utilised in indicating to outside agencies about the type of relief material/personnel required and the place of collection of the relief material/personnel. - iii.
-Arrangement shall be made to ensure that no donor whether National or International, NGOs/INGOs should operate independently, without the prior intimation to and the approval of the State/District Administration regarding their type of support and area of operation.
-This will help to avoid duplication and other administration related issues/complications. - iv.
-The State Govt. have specified minimum standards of relief notification dated 30th April 2016.
+At these centres there will be provision for: -

+- a) Storage: Storage facility at the arrival point (where material is categorised and if needed, packed for dispatch) will be established. - b) Briefing cell: This cell will give specific briefing for different types of field workers. - c) Donation management cell: At the arrival point, the donations (in kind) from other states and international agencies are packed and readied for further distribution.
+2. The services of Resident Commissioner of Tripura Bhawan will be utilised in indicating to outside agencies about the type of relief material/personnel required and the place of collection of the relief material/personnel.

+3. Arrangement shall be made to ensure that no donor whether National or International, NGOs/INGOs should operate independently, without the prior intimation to and the approval of the State/District Administration regarding their type of support and area of operation.
+This will help to avoid duplication and other administration related issues/complications.

+4. The State Government have specified minimum standards of relief notification dated 30th April 2016.
 Legal provisions are made to ensure that all departments / agencies adhere to the specified standards.
 There are guidelines for special care and provisions for children, pregnant women, lactating mothers, differently-abled, elders and sick persons.
+The revised list of Items and Norms of assistance from the State Disaster Response Fund [ SDRF] and the National Disaster Response Fund [NDRF] for the period 2022-2026 issued in July 2023 by MHA is attached as Annexure 4.

-Guidelines for minimum standards of Relief have been shared as Annexure 15. - v.
-The SDMA will be responsible for coordinating emergency relief at the local level.
+5. The SDMA will be responsible for coordinating emergency relief at the local level.
 The relief function roles of the chosen/designated agencies for food relief, emergency relief centres and material need at the local level will be designated in the Sub-division Disaster Management Plan.
-In case of an event that exceeds the capacity of the specified committee to perform this function, the SDM through the District Magistrate & Collectors will arrange for the State or District Authorities to assume coordination functions. - vi.
-Once the magnitude of disaster is massive and assistance from outside the State is required urgently, efficient and effective co-ordination of relief operations assumes critical significance.
+In case of an event that exceeds the capacity of the specified committee to perform this function, the SDM through the District Magistrate & Collectors will arrange for the State or District Authorities to assume coordination functions.

+6. If the magnitude of disaster is massive and assistance from outside the State is required urgently, efficient and effective co-ordination of relief operations assumes critical significance.
 The flow of materials and manpower from outside will be co-ordinated by the SRC who will organise and manage the Arrival point for flow of such assistance.